rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 Compared with numerical or categorical data, which can be screened for inconsistent types and null values with minimal code, working with imagery is a bit trickier:

-1. How do you know the training images are representative of your target label?
+1. How do you know all training images are representative of your target label?
-2. Does your training imagery contain extraneous objects or other noise likely to confuse your model?
+2. Does your training imagery contain multiple instances of the target label, extraneous objects or other noise likely to confuse your model?
 3. Are there redundant images in your directory? ([related post](https://rwmyers46.github.io/image-duplicates/))
-4. Do the images contain multiple instances of the target label?

 Traditionally, these questions could not be confidently answered without a human manually reviewing each and every image.
 Oftentimes, this time-intensive, repetitive work was hired out via platforms like AWS Mechanical Turk, but even delegation takes time.